-Aimed at bringing advanced manufacturing to life, students will have the opportunity to participate in hands-on STEM activities in the classroom.
-These activities will be supported by the supply of materials, instructions and a virtual demonstration.
+Aimed at bringing advanced manufacturing to life, students will have the opportunity to participate in a hands-on STEM activity in the classroom.
+This activity will be supported by the supply of materials, instructions and a virtual demonstration.

 This program is designed to deliver the highest possible impact with minimal resource investment from schools and industry, making it easy for everyone to engage.